How to Accept Cryptocurrency Payments as a Business

 The Latest in In-person Crypto Payments

-Though crypto is still relatively new, it has been on the payments industry’s radar for some time, and leading payment services providers have been developing methods to allow merchants to accept cryptocurrency payments.
+Though crypto is still relatively new, it has been on the payments industry’s radar for some time, and leading payment services providers are developing methods to allow merchants to accept cryptocurrency payments.

 - Square users can now receive Bitcoin payments through the Cash App’s latest integration.